Dr Waziona Ligomeka appointed to UN Committee of Experts on International Cooperation in Tax Matters

-Dr Ligomeka, formerly the Director of Policy, Planning and Research at the Malawi Revenue Authority (MRA), successfully completed his PhD at the Institute of Development Studies (IDS) in 2019 under the supervision of former ICTD CEO Professor Mick Moore and ICTD Research Director Giulia Mascagni.
+Dr Ligomeka, the Director of Policy, Planning and Research at the Malawi Revenue Authority (MRA), successfully completed his PhD at the Institute of Development Studies (IDS) in 2019 under the supervision of former ICTD CEO Professor Mick Moore and ICTD Research Director Giulia Mascagni.

 According to Dr Ligomeka, he is deeply honoured to be appointed as a member of the UN committee.

 “I am very grateful to be entrusted with this great responsibility by my country and am looking forward to putting my tax knowledge and experience to work on this committee for the benefit of my country and the region.
 It is a great honour and opportunity to serve my country,” he said.

 Dr Ligomeka cites both IDS and the ICTD for providing him with the knowledge, opportunities and support which have equipped him for this new undertaking.